Getting into learning boxing is a hugely rewarding experience.

-Most students can learn the fundamentals of boxing well after 6 months of regular practice.
-It can take 1-2 years to be considered reasonably adept at boxing.
+Learning the fundamentals of boxing usually takes around 6 months.
+It can take 1-2 years to be considered proficient.
 But the sport of boxing is a lifelong practice that can be continuously improved and never perfected.

 You can learn a strong base in Boxing for as fast as 6 months with a good trainer or coach.
 It can take longer for some people who don’t have a natural rhythm for fighting, or even faster for people with a history of sports.